-If you are planning a to visit London you really should do one of the Big Bus London Tours.
-The bus will take you throughout London and the buroughs to see all the best attractions.
+If you are planning a visit to London you really should do one of the Big Bus London Tours.
+The bus will take you throughout London and the Burroughs to see all the best attractions.

 The key is to make sure that you know the differences between the different lines.
 Each will take you to a different part of the city and allow you to see certain important landmarks and sites.